Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/user_rights_and_interface_unix.md

 title: "Connecting to the Transfer CFT UI  - UNIX"
 linkTitle: "Defining user rights "
 weight: 240
---- Before you can start {{< TransferCFT/axwayvariablesComponentShortName  >}} from the {{< TransferCFT/axwayvariablesComponentShortName  >}} UI server, the Copilot server must be started.
+---Before you can start {{< TransferCFT/axwayvariablesComponentShortName  >}} from the {{< TransferCFT/axwayvariablesComponentShortName  >}} UI server, the Copilot server must be started.
 Additionally, you require rights to log on to this server.

 <span id="Define rights before logging on the CFT Navigator server"></span>

 ## Define rights before logging on the {{< TransferCFT/axwayvariablesComponentShortName  >}} UI server

 | copilot.misc.createprocessasuser<br/> value = | With PassPort AM | Without PassPort AM  |
 | --- | --- | --- |